harsh3264/shaddy-powder/README.md

 2. Configure API credentials: Obtain the necessary API credentials from Rapid APIs and update the corresponding variables in the Python scripts.

-3. Run the Python scripts: Execute the Python scripts in the `python_api` folder to fetch data from the APIs and store it in the database.
+3. Run the Python scripts: Execute the Python scripts in the `python_api` and `db_updates` folders to fetch data from the APIs, update the database tables, and perform necessary data synchronization.

 4. Analyze the data: Utilize the data stored in the database for further analysis, insights, and identifying betting opportunities.

 ## Roadmap

 Our future plan for Shaddy Powder includes the following milestones:

 1. Developing the backend architecture for the web application.
 2. Implementing data processing and analysis algorithms to generate betting tips and predictions.
 3. Designing an intuitive user interface for easy navigation and accessing betting insights.